BeamMW/docs-gitbook/core-tech/node/Node-Architecture.md

 - Below `TxoLo`: output entry fully deleted from the TXO table
 - Below `Fossil`: original block bodies deleted from `NodeDB`

-See [UTXO Set, Horizons and Cut-Through](UTXO-set,-horizons-and-cut-through) for the full semantics.
+See [Core Block and Chain State — Horizons](../core/Core-Block-And-Chain-State.md#horizon-based-history-pruning-and-sparse-synchronization) for the full semantics.

 ### Mapped Files (UTXO and Contract Radix Trees)